PrasanthVijayy/Learn-DesignPattern/Learning_2.0/Problems/Observer-pattern-problems/stock-mark-sitmulation.md

 ## Solution

-You can find the solution to this problem in the [solutions folder](/Solutions/observerPattern/stock-market-sitmulation/).
+You can find the solution to this problem in the [solution folder](/Learning_2.0/Solutions/observerPattern/stock-market-sitmulation/).